Blackbody thermodynamics in the presence of Casimir's effect: Summary and conclusions

 \section{Summary and conclusions}

 When one considers hot electromagnetic radiation in a cavity, usually the volume $V$ of the cavity is assumed to be arbitrarily large.
 In other words, one chooses to investigate the regime where $kTV^{1/3}/\hbar c\gg 1$, neglecting any effect due to the presence of the walls of the cavity.
 This approach leads to the familiar blackbody thermodynamics which, although hugely successful, contains various quantities that are trivial or ill defined such as the heat capacity at constant pressure $C_{P}$.
 In this work we studied the consequences of taking into account the presence of two squared perfect conducting parallel walls of area $A\gg d^{2}$, where $d$ is the distance between them.
+Perhaps the main result is that certain ill defined quantities become well defined when the presence of the walls is acknowledged.

 In order to obtain thermodynamics of the electromagnetic field in this slab we used the Brown-Maclay $\left<T_\mu{}_\nu\right>$.
 Each thermodynamic aspect was thoroughly examined in both regimes $kTd/\hbar c\gg 1$ and $kTd/\hbar c\ll 1$.
-Due to the anisotropy of the slab two pressures come about, $P_{\parallel}$ and $P_{\perp}$, which play important roles.
+Due to the anisotropy of the rectangular parallelepiped cavity (slab), two pressures come about which play important roles: $P_{\parallel}$ is the pressure on the small walls of the slab, whereas $P_{\perp}$ is the pressure on its large walls.
 Surprisingly we found that all quantities associated with $P_{\perp}$, such as $C_{P_{\perp}}$, are well defined due to the presence of Casimir's effect.
-Most of such thermodynamic quantities have experimental relevance, therefore one may wonder if these findings can be checked in the laboratory.
+Such quantities have experimental relevance, and one may wonder if these findings can be checked in the laboratory.
+At this point a clarifying remark is in order.
+The pressures $P_{\parallel}$ and $P_{\perp}$ are both as real and physical as the familiar blackbody radiation pressure and thus they are measurable.
+The same can be said of their related thermodynamic potentials.
+In fact, it should be recalled that these thermodynamic pressures are the stress components of the Brown-Maclay $\left<T_\mu{}_\nu\right>$.

 By observing the criteria for stability we shown that the system is thermally stable but mechanically unstable.
 It should be remarked that this is not a particular feature of radiation in the slab.
 For example, it can be shown that hot radiation in a conducting spherical cavity is indeed mechanically stable; but that is not the case if the cavity is cubic.